fredrikalindh/get_next_line/README.md

 # get_next_line

+Project for 42:
-Project for 42 made to return next line in a file.
+function for returning the next line in a file.